jgkawell/jgkawell.github.io/_tabs/about.md

   />
 </figure>

-I am a Software Engineer with a M.S. degree in Computer Science from the University of Colorado Boulder.
-I am currently a Senior Software Engineer at <a href="https://projectares.academy/" target="_blank" rel="noopener">Project Ares by Circadence</a> where I am the lead of the DevSecOps team and specialize in SRE.
+I am a Software Engineer with a background in research, robotics, SRE, distributed systems, and platform engineering.
+I am currently a Senior Software Engineer at Fluid Truck where I work remotely.
 I have a passion for integrating complex systems and constantly learning new languages, techniques, and frameworks.
 My current focus is in distributed systems and platform engineering.
+My side projects focus on generic platforms for microservice development ([Galactus](https://github.com/jgkawell/galactus)) and all sorts of homelabbing things (networking, security, services, automation, etc.).
+My specialties are Golang, Kubernetes (and containerization more broadly), SRE, and platform engineering.

 ## Helpful Links